ciaranmurphy10/pands-weekly-tasks/README.md

 ### Discussion
 This program opens a text file, reads the contents, and then counts how many e's there are in the text by iterating through each letter and checking if it's an e.

-The sys library can be used to read arguments which are given when running the program.
+The sys library can be used to read arguments that are given when running the program.

 ### References